How to make the most of Chinese audio lessons

 Listen audio lessons to “Understand” is quick and easy, but “Re-enforce” is long and hard.

 Therefore, unlimited audio lessons are not necessarily a good thing.
 When you are teaching yourself Chinese, you’re spending your time on it.
+(Read more about time management here: Learn to manage your time when teaching yourself Chinese.)

 Keep listening one lesson after the next without any re-enforcement is not as good as listening to a smaller number of audio lessons with sufficient re-enforcement.